al-berger/regd/README.md

    Configuration
 ---------------------

-Encrypted data file name can be either default '$HOME/.sec/safestor.gpg', or can be specified in the configuration file '$HOME/.config/safestor/safestor.conf' in the form:
+Encrypted data file name can be either default `$HOME/.sec/safestor.gpg`, or can be specified in the configuration file `$HOME/.config/safestor/safestor.conf` in the form:

-encfile = /path/to/encrypted/file
+`encfile = /path/to/encrypted/file`

    Issues